KristianssonSteffanie/DAT257/README.md

 # DAT257 - Pixies
 Agile software project management in Unity using v.2022.1.0b16 for couse DAT257.

+All source code is in the folder "/AgilePacman/Assets".
+C# scripts are in the subfolder "/Scripts".

 All meeting documents are in the folder "Meetings".

 The weekly individual reflections are in the folder "IndividualReflections/<student>" for respective student.